FRVisser/googletranslate/README.md

-# googlesearch package
+# googletranslate package

-* Search highlighted word in Google.
+* Translate highlighted word in Google.
-* You can search selected word using shortcut ctrl-shift-g.
+* You can translate selected word using shortcut ctrl-shift-t.